Seinfeld season 2: Unfilmed episode

 "The Bet", also known as "The Gun", is an episode that was written for the second season, but was never filmed.
 In the episode, Elaine bets against Jerry on the ease of buying a handgun to protect herself.
 In a subplot, Kramer returns from a vacation in Puerto Rico and tells Jerry and George he had sex with a flight attendant during the flight back.
 George makes a bet with him and goes to the airport with Jerry and Elaine to ask the flight attendant if Kramer's claim is true.
 Additionally, the episode would have revealed Kramer's first name as "Conrad"; his name was instead revealed as "Cosmo" in the season six episode "The Switch".

 The episode was written by Charles to make a funny "dark-themed" episode, using elements that were unusual in sitcoms.
 Sets for the episode were built, and Bobbi Jo Lathan was cast as flight attendant Lucy Merrit and Ernie Sabella was cast as gun salesman Mo Korn, who was described in the script as "overweight, greasy, slow and low-key".
 The table reading of the episode was held on December 12, 1990.
 Louis-Dreyfus stated, "I read the script and I remember thinking 'we're not going to do this'."
-According to Alexander, when she read a scene in which she holds the gun to her head stating "where do you want it Jerry?
+According to Alexander, when she read a scene in which she holds the gun to her head, asking, "Where do you want it, Jerry?
 The Kennedy? [holds the gun to her stomach] The McKinley?" (referencing the assassination of the two American presidents), Louis-Dreyfus turned to Alexander, stating "I'm not doing this."
 Both Alexander and Cherones, who would direct the episode, felt that the gun content in the story was too provocative.
 Richards was concerned that his character would be open about arming Elaine, though in a later interview he stated "although, why not?
 I think Kramer could justify the use of a weapon."